 What Happens If I Change or Lose My Job?

 For many working adults, changing jobs is necessary for career growth and achieving financial goals.
 But changing or leaving a job may come with some financial challenges beyond a disruption to income.
 Employer benefits, such as health insurance, 401(k) retirement account, and life insurance may be put on hold or not carry over to a new employer.

 Some insurance companies may let you transfer to a new employer’s policy, especially if they are the new employer’s insurance provider.
 In some cases, it may be possible to convert a former employer’s group term policy to individual term or whole insurance with the same insurance company.

-When life insurance had previously been paid for or subsidized by an employer, taking out an individual policy could translate into an increased individual monthly expense—as the policyholder, not the employer, would now be paying the life insurance premiums.
+When life insurance had previously been paid for or subsidized by an employer, taking out an individual policy could translate into an increased individual monthly expense.
+That’s because the policyholder, not the employer, would now be paying the life insurance premiums.

-Whole life insurance (sometimes called permanent life insurance) is generally more expensive than term policies, since it can cover an insured individual for life.
-Due to the longevity of the plan, applicants may be denied coverage due to their health and age.
+Whole life insurance, sometimes called permanent life insurance, is generally more expensive than term policies, since it can cover an insured individual for life.

 What About an Additional Policy?